mikeizbicki/cmc-csci040/README.md

 **Late Work Policy:**

-You lose 10% on labs/projects for each day late.
+You lose 20% on labs/projects for each day late.
-Quizzes may not be submitted late.
+It is still typically better to submit a correct assignment late than an incorrect one early.

 If you have extenuating circumstances, contact me in advance of the due date and I may extend the due date for you.